singledigit/devops-bootcamp/labs/configuration/iam.md

 # Creating an IAM user
-For security reasons, we want to create an IAM user immediately.
+For security reasons, we want to create an IAM user.

 1. From the home dashboard type *IAM* into the search box at the top.
 2. Choose *IAM Services* from the dropdown.